YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     <tr><td><i>Vanilla behavior</i></td><td><code>false</code></td></tr>
     </table>

-32. Whether server prints a warning message on startup, if you are using faster random generator for slime chunk generation.
+32. Whether server prints a warning message on startup if you are using faster random generator for slime chunk generation.
 33. Whether to use legacy random source for slime chunk generation to follow the vanilla behavior.<br>
-  If your server has existing slime farms or related facilities need slime chunk, enable this, otherwise the location of slime chunk will offest.<br>
+  If your server has existing slime farms or related facilities need slime chunk, enable this, otherwise the location of slime chunk will offset.<br>
   <br>
   __Recommended value:__ (Depends on your server type, see `Values for goals` below for more.)